OpenSourceEconomics/econ-project-templates/docs/src/developer.rst

 .. code-block:: bash

-    $ git tag -a version -m "Description"
+    $ git tag -a [version] -m "Description"

 4. Push the tag to your remote git repository

 .. code-block:: bash

-    $ git push origin version
+    $ git push origin [version]

 5. The release will be available `here <https://github.com/OpenSourceEconomics/econ-project-templates/releases>`__

 6. Check that the documentation is correctly build by readthedocs.

-How to compile the documentation in windows
+How to compile the documentation on Windows
 ---------------------------------------------

 1. Install Imagemagick.
 Upon installing check the box "Install legacy components (convert.exe etc)"